Anduin2017/AnduinOS-Docs/Install/Update-Your-System.md

 sudo apt upgrade
 ```

 That's it!
-We recommand you to run these commands regularly to keep your system up-to-date.
+We recommand you to run those commands regularly to keep your system up-to-date.

 ???
 Tip "Should those commands be run automatically?"